|SHADOWS ON THE WALL | REVIEWS | NEWS | FESTIVAL | AWARDS | Q&A | ABOUT | TALKBACK|

 Based on real events, this gentle drama is beautifully observed by actor-filmmaker Matt Fifer.
 Shot in a loose documentary style with dialog that feels improvised, the film's natural rhythms are powerfully engaging.
 A sensitive story about two men in their mid-20s coming to terms with their sexuality as well as past traumas, it's set in the balmy New York summer of 2013, with an intimate tone that's both confessional and nostalgic.

 After almost marrying his girlfriend, Ben (Fifer) is seeing men again.
 A lot of them.
-Which doesn't him feel better about himself.
+Which doesn't help him feel better about himself.
 Then he meets Sam (Brown) and is surprised to find a deeper connection.
 As their relationship grows, Sam reveals a story about being shot by someone he let his guard down with.
-But he also introduces Ben to his dad (Potts) as just a "friend" and wonders whether he's just a token black person in Ben's life.
+But he also introduces Ben as just a "friend" to his dad (Potts), due to the nagging suspicion that he's a token Black person in Sam's life.
 Meanwhile, Ben is reluctant to face the fact that he was abused as a child.

 Both central performances are revelatory.
 Fifer gives Ben a likeable hangdog charm that gets under the skin because he's clearly in need of healing.
 So his interaction with Brown's charmingly relaxed Sam seems like a balm for his soul, opening both of them to possibilities.
 Their romance shifts authentically from warmth to comedy to darker drama.
 Side roles add interesting textures, from Bauleo as Ben's complex mother to broader comical scenes for Adsit (as his glib doctor) and Smulders (as his perky therapist).